juhariis/juhariis.github.io/_posts/2018-08-31-first_post.md

 ---
-title: Starting over here
+title: Moving over
 date: 2018-08-31 09:00:00 +0300
 ---

-# The first post
+# A start

-It appears that for publishing R and Pythion related documents should be far easier on GitHub than on Wordpress.
+It appears that publishing R and Pythion related documents should be far easier on GitHub than on WordPress.

+The first attempt to generate GitHub / Jekyll compatible markup file from R-Studio was not yet successfull.

+But I trust I will get it done.
+Only have to add some blood and sweat.
+A few curses and magic spells.

+But it will work out.

-So I'm movin on..
-Provided that the tests go right over here.
+So I'm moving over here.

-Let's see...